palexandre1/Poke-sorts/README.md

 Coming soon...

 ## Sort Team
-Triggers a visual representation of a sorting algorithm:
+Triggers a visual representation of a sorting algorithm by Pokemon ID#:
 1. Bubble Sort
 2. Others coming soon...